illinois-cs418/illinois-cs418.github.io/index.md

 ### Lectures ###

-**You can attend live lectures/discussions at 11am Central Time on Tuesdays at this [Zoom link](https://illinois.zoom.us/j/81462506478?pwd=NmVKMmJZRk5WcXJIZ2RGTmJxOTl2Zz09)**.
+**You can attend live lectures/discussions at 11am Central Time on Thursdays at this [Zoom link](https://illinois.zoom.us/j/81462506478?pwd=NmVKMmJZRk5WcXJIZ2RGTmJxOTl2Zz09)**.
 + We will focus on actively working through problems and doing code walkthroughs...
 + These lectures will be recorded and available on the [course schedule](https://illinois-cs418.github.io/schedule).
 + Additional lectures will be available as asynchronous video links posted on the [course schedule](https://illinois-cs418.github.io/schedule).